intel/neural-compressor/docs/source/tuning_strategies.md

 ## Customize a New Tuning Strategy

-Intel® Neural Compressor supports new strategy extension by implementing a subclass of `TuneStrategy` class in neural_compressor.strategy package and registering this strategy by `strategy_registry` decorator.
+Intel® Neural Compressor supports new strategy extension by implementing a sub-class of the `TuneStrategy` class in neural_compressor.strategy package and registering this strategy by the `strategy_registry` decorator.

-For example, user can implement a `Abc` strategy like below:
+For example, user can implement an `Abc` strategy like below:

 ```python
 @strategy_registry